 Contact centres can no longer be viewed simply as cost centres.
-Investment is needed to integrate digital customer service but many organisations think that deploying a full omni-channel solution is complicated.
+Investment is needed to integrate digital customer service but many organisations think that deploying a full omni-channel solution is complicated and shy away from social customer service integration.
 This is a widely held view in the industry and IT departments are reluctant to look at this.
 The reality is many contact centres will only need to enhance existing architecture.
 Investment in technology is protected because consumers will continue to contact brands on traditional channels and adding cloud based social customer service solutions is easier than you think.
 APIs can be hooked up and performance metrics and social data can be overlaid with CRM systems for traditional channels.

 Businesses need a robust strategic approach to setting up and using social media to improve customer service.
 If you simply look at existing internal KPIs and run with a quick fix you may be able to pick low hanging financial fruits in the short term.
 Your plan needs longevity and should align with your strategic goals which will no doubt include some of these: improved customer loyalty, advocacy, account growth, retention or higher sales.
 You can also reduce costs and benefit from economies of scale with a solid roadmap.

-Many brands though still need to grasp the nettle on full social media integration.
+Many brands though still need to grasp the nettle on full social customer service optimisation.
 Research by Incite Group for its The State of Corporate Social Media 2015 survey found that 67% of respondents did not think social media was integrated well enough.
 Businesses understand they need to fix this, so we've put together five super-helpful tips to help you plan and take the customer care you provide to the next level.